josmar-crwdstffng/angular/aio/content/guide/router.md

 Older browsers send page requests to the server when the location URL changes unless the change occurs after a "#" \(called the "hash"\).
 Routers can take advantage of this exception by composing in-application route URLs with hashes.
-Here's a "hash URL" that routes to the Crisis Center.
+Here is a "hash URL" that routes to the Crisis Center.

 <code-example format="none" language="http">